pukmajster/bluthbaf_docs/README.md

 # Bluthbaf

-A simple Vampire Survivors-inspired 2D game.
+A simple Vampire Survivors-inspired 2D game, developed in GameMaker Studio 2.
 I've been learning bits of game-dev throughout the years, so I gave myself the goal of actually making a game myself - for fun!
 This challange took about 17 days to "complete".

 Note that the actual source code is private due to licensing.